 Technology has come a long way from the old school pedometers that simply tracked steps.
 Now the aptly named fitness tracker can track a whole lot more than just steps.
 And fitness trackers aren’t just limited to adults.
 There are kid-specific fitness trackers too to get your kids motivated to get outdoors and get active.

-Fitness trackers for kids are very similar to the ones for adults but do come with some features that make it easy to use and will keep kids motivated to get fit.
+A kids’ fitness tracker is very similar to the ones for adults but do come with some features that make it easy to use and will keep kids motivated to get fit.
 If you aren’t sure what to look for when it comes to choosing a fitness tracker for your child, keep reading.
 We’ve chosen the best activity tracker for kids on the market today as well as a few things to keep in mind when picking the right one for them.

-But before we get to the list, here are some things to consider when choosing the right fitness tracker for your child.
+But before we get to the list, here are some things to consider when choosing the right kids fitness tracker for your child.

 So what does your child need in a fitness tracker?
 Something durable, sure, but what about all those other fancy features you see like heart rate monitors or activity-specific functions?